Dreeseaw/golibrepo/README.md

 as a c-shared file, which can be dynamically loaded into py3 code

 todo
-- fix artifact file name
-- write server for cluster to poll for new artifact uplaods
 - include inner-package dependencies
 - clean up CI (ex: don't try buildchanges when there's none)